thomad74/gatorgrouper/README.md

 python3 gatorgrouper.py --round-robin
 ```

-The round-robin method takes the responses from the Sheet into account when
+The round-robin method takes the responses from the Google Sheet into account
-sorting students into groups.
-The yes and no responses from the Sheet are
+when sorting students into groups.
+The yes and no responses from the sheet
-represented as true and false.
+are represented as true and false.
 Round-robin randomizes the categories and
 assigns a student, one at a time, to each group by using the first value
 indicated as true.
 When all of the students with true values are assigned,
 it goes back and adds a student to each group until there are no students